 1 St John's Lane

 - Contacting your Save the Children contact person

 - Entering your details on the Fundraising Preference Service (FPS) website and choosing ‘Save the Children’ (Charity Number 213890).
 This service is run by the Fundraising Regulator and allows you to stop email, telephone, addressed post, and/or text messages from a selected charity or charities by using the online service at www.fundraisingpreference.org.uk or by calling the telephone helpline on 0300 303 3517.
 Once you have made a request through through the FPS, we will ensure that your new preferences take effect within 28 days of your request.
 More information about the FPS can be found here.

 If you have indicated that you do not wish to be contacted for marketing purposes, we will maintain your details on a suppression list to help ensure that we do not continue to contact you for marketing purposes.
 However, we may still need to contact you for administrative purposes, including (but not limited to):

-- Providing you with the information you need in order to participate in an activity or event for which you have registered (e.g., a marathon or Christmas Jumper Day); and
+Providing you with the information you need to participate in an activity or event for which you have registered (e.g., a marathon or Christmas Jumper Day); and

 Similarly, if your contact details have changed or you think any information we have about you is incorrect or incomplete, you can always update or correct the information we hold about you by contacting us through our Supporter Care team as explained above.

-If you are not happy with how we have handled your complaint, you can contact the Office of the Information Commissioner, which oversees the protection of personal data in the UK, or the Fundraising Regulator, which is responsible for overseeing fundraising activities carried out by charities in the UK.
+If you are not happy with how we have handled your request or complaint, you can contact the Office of the Information Commissioner, which oversees the protection of personal data in the UK.

-Alternatively, you may choose to contact either the Information Commissioner or the Fundraising Regulator directly about your complaint, regardless of whether you have raised it with us first.
+Alternatively, you may choose to contact the Information Commissioner directly about your complaint, regardless of whether you have raised it with us first.